Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Case Study 2: PINN for Nonlocal Cantilever Beam Eigenvalue Problem

 \subsection{Results and Discussion}

 Based on the above results, no gradient clipping was applied to any trainable variables in the final analysis, while an L2 regularization penalty of $10^{-6}$ was used.
 The results are presented in Tab.~\ref{tab_Nonlocal_CF} and Fig.~\ref{fig_CF_HR} for a high constant learning rate of $10^{-2}$.
 This higher learning rate enables more robust training; even when the initial guess for the eigenvalue ($\lambda_{\mathrm{ini}} = 100$) is far from the analytical value ($\lambda_{\mathrm{an}} = 15.1953$), the correct eigenvalue is obtained.
+The computational cost in this case is about 70 epochs per minute, which is 4.6 times slower than in the local case.
+Evidently, the calculation of sixth-order derivatives is significantly more involved than that of fourth-order derivatives.
 To illustrate training results for a lower and adaptive learning rate, an additional training is performed and results are documented in \ref{sec:app1}.
+The same computational cost is observed for the lower learning rate, and almost the same for the increased number of collocation points in \ref{sec:app3_higher}.

-During numerical experimentation, the higher learning rate also showed less sensitivity to suboptimal choices of parameters and procedures (e.g., loss weights, L2 regularization, gradient clipping) compared to low and adaptive learning rates.
+Generally, during PINN training, higher learning rates are often used at the start to achieve faster convergence.
+Once the optimizer finds an initial solution, the learning rate is typically reduced to improve accuracy.
+In this particular case, during numerical experimentation, the higher learning rate showed less sensitivity to suboptimal choices of parameters and procedures (e.g., loss weights, L2 regularization, gradient clipping) compared to low and adaptive learning rates.
 This was primarily reflected in the failure of the lower learning rates to converge to the correct $\lambda$, although obtaining the first eigenfunction was less problematic.
 Training results for the low and adaptive learning rates are documented in \ref{sec:app1}, particularly in Fig.~\ref{fig_CF_LR}.
 It is evident that lower learning rates yield more accurate results, albeit at significantly increased computational cost.

+The initial values of $\lambda_{\mathrm{ini}}$ in ~\ref{sec:app1} were deliberately chosen to be close to the analytically obtained ones in order to reduce computational costs.
+The same strategy was used in \cite{Yoo2025}.
+However, it is not difficult to envisage a two-stage training scheme in which a higher learning rate is used at the beginning, and after a predefined period of patience - during which no improvement in the losses is observed, or some other criterion, the optimizer switches to a lower learning rate.
+In this way, the results presented in this section and in \ref{sec:app1} could be effectively combined in a single training.
+This approach would ensure generality in cases where the analytical value is not known a priori, while preserving the accuracy of the results.